microverseinc/ror-social-scaffold/README.md

 ### Instructions

 1. Create a user in 'Sign Up'
+2. Check the tmp folder and open the newly created folder in it.
+Inside you will find a local copy of the confirmation mail sent to you
+3. Open the plain.html or rich.html file in your preferred browser
+4. Confirm your account by clicking on the link provided
+5. Sign in to your new account with your account credentials
-2. Post something
+6. Post something
-3. Add a friend in 'All Users'
+7. Add a friend in 'All Users'
-4. Wait for a response
+8. Wait for a response
-5. If your friend request is accepted, now you can see each other's posts
+9. If your friend request is accepted, now you can see each other's posts

 ### Run tests